aptos-labs/aptos-core/documentation/aptos-blockchain-economics.md

 # Principles {#sec:principles}

-Below are the principles that underlie the community mechanisms of incentives and governance in the Aptos economy.
+Here are the principles that underlie the community mechanisms of incentives and governance in the Aptos economy:

--   People-first - The Aptos blockchain intends to be a community-driven project in every dimension.
-From an open source codebase, a diverse set of node operators, open policies and decision making, the network will evolve according to the will of the participants.
+-   People-first - The Aptos blockchain is a community-driven project in every dimension.
+From an open source codebase, a diverse set of node operators, and open policies and decision making, the network will evolve according to the will of the participants.

--   Transparency - The initial distribution, genesis construction, economic mechanisms and their goals are designed to be openly shared with everyone and open to feedback from the community.
+-   Transparency - The initial distribution, genesis construction, economic mechanisms, and their goals are designed to be openly shared with everyone and open to feedback from the community.
 All changes will be made publicly through well-defined and open governance processes.

--   Equality - Provide the same terms among groups of participants, for example, uniform lockup terms across investors and core contributors.
+-   Equality - Aptos provides the same terms among groups of participants, for example, uniform lockup terms across investors and core contributors.
 All validator operators are subject to the same rules.

--   Simplicity - Each participant should be able to understand the incentive mechanisms in order to be able to reason about how to optimize best for their own usage of the network.
+-   Simplicity - Each participant should be able to understand the incentive mechanisms in order to be able to determine how to optimize for their own usage of the network.
 Simplicity is prioritized over more complex mechanisms in order to promote participant fairness and increase overall network security.
 While additional complexity can potentially enable more flexible